LordofNotCommitting/PerishableNoMore/README.md

 Have MCM option to turn it on or off just so people can get antibiotics. (still requires restart)

-Comment for v1.1: So due to datetime related shinanigans. sorting can break with invalid time.**(it will not sort and instead destroy items that were suppose to go to other tabs)** And god knows what else.
-I don't even know if it is caused by my mod since I don't touch expiration dates.
-But since it is possible that old items from the past may cause an issue.
-If you are having this (sortwill not sort and instead destroy items that were suppose to go to other tabs) issue then I have created "unbreak item" button which will reset all expire date to default value which should resolve the issue. (still requires restart, will also undo the frozen duration item effect)
+Comment for v1.1: I have created "unbreak item" button which will reset all expire date to default value which should resolve the issue. (still requires restart, will also undo the frozen duration item effect)
+I have confirmed that sort related issue had nothing to do with this mod, but it is good to have an option to undo freezing.

 Have it on for a 1 in game hour ->save and exit -> and turn it off. one instance of it being active reset expiration date of all cargo items.